lparren/TheDOCDev/README.md

 docker logs -f dbt
 ```
 # Problems with stuck CPU's
 I kept getting messages of stuck CPU's in my linux guest.
-It looks like there was contention between Virtualbox and Hyper-V (even thoud it was switched off).
+It looks like there was contention between Virtualbox and Hyper-V (even though it was switched off).
 This fix worked for me: https://forums.virtualbox.org/viewtopic.php?f=25&t=97412